Listen: ‘The Five Love Languages’ author Dr Gary Chapman chats to Duncan Robinson.

 The second is Acts of Service—doing something for your loved one.
 This might include cooking meals, washing the car or walking the dog, for example.
 This language of love is expressed through doing things for another person.

-Physical Touch is another of the five key gifts, whether it be a warm hug, a kiss, touch, or sexual intimacy.
+The fourth language, Physical Touch may be a warm hug, a kiss, touch, or sexual intimacy.
 Affirmation comes through contact.

 The fifth in Dr Chapman’s five love languages is Quality Time: giving a person your undivided attention.
 This is not watching TV or playing a computer game together, and it is not so much about what you are doing—it is about the act of doing it together.